LA suburb in deal with Tesla for large fast-charging site

 PASADENA, Calif.
 (AP) — A Los Angeles suburb has agreed to a deal with Tesla to build what's described as the largest fast-charging site for electric vehicles in the western United States.

-Southern California News Group reports the Pasadena City Council this week voted for a five-year pact with Tesla to create 44 publicly accessible charges on the top of a parking structure.
+Southern California News Group reports the Pasadena City Council this week voted for a five-year pact with Tesla to create 44 publicly accessible charging locations on the top of a parking structure.

+Under the deal, Tesla would pay for 24 so-called super chargers for Tesla vehicles only.

 The city sees the agreement as helping it achieve climate goals by attracting zero-emission vehicles.